If you have been injured or suffered a loss because of the negligent actions of another, you may be eligible for compensation.

 Non-economic damages pertain to the mental and emotional components of the injury.

 Both of these forms of compensatory damages focus on compensating you, as opposed to punishing the defendant.

-Once the argument has been made for compensatory damages and they are awarded by a judge or jury, your attorney can argue for punitive damages.
+Once the argument has been made for compensatory damages and they are awarded by a judge or jury, your attorney can argue for punitive damages in Ohio.